hampel/json/README.md

         }
     }

+Note that there are three versions of this package, depending on the version of PHP you use:

-Note that v2.1 of this package supports PHP >= v5.3.3 while v2.2 supports PHP >= v5.4.0 - the two versions will be
+* v2.1 supports PHP >= v5.3.3
+* v2.2 supports PHP >= v5.4.0
+* v2.3 supports PHP >= v5.5.0

-maintained in parallel
+The three versions will be maintained in parallel

 Usage
 -----